 Golodirsen (Vyondys 53) was the second PMO approved by the US Food and Drug Administration for treatment of DMD patients with confirmed genetic mutations amenable to exon 53 skipping, the same population as viltolarsen.
 Approximately 8-10 % of DMD patients have out-of frame deletion mutations amenable to exon 53 skipping.
 This indication was also approved under accelerated approval based on an increase in dystrophin in skeletal muscle.6

+Casimersen (Amondys 45) is an antisense oligonucleotide that is designed to bind to exon 45 of dystrophin pre-messenger RNA, resulting in exon 45 skipping during messenger RNA processing in patients with amenable deletion mutations of the DMD gene.
+The FDA granted accelerated approval of casimersen for the treatment of patients with DMD who have a confirmed mutation of DMD that is amenable to exon 45 skipping, which is thought to cause approproximately 8 percent of DMD cases.14

 Clinical Evidence